lou-cs/company/README.md

 # Welcome to Circuit Stream

-This document outlines the mission and values of [Circuit Stream](https://circuitstream.com/).
+This document outlines the mission, vision, goals and values of [Circuit Stream](https://circuitstream.com/).

 # Company